-The capital strategy provides the policy framework for the operational work of asset management.
-Corporate asset management planning covers all the Councils' assets and should result in a realistic, costed 3 - 5 year programme linked to outputs.
-The current Asset Management Plan is due for a complete refresh during 2018/19.
+The capital strategy provides the policy framework for the investment needs arising from the operational work of asset management.
+Corporate asset management planning covers all the Councils' built assets.
+The current plan was approved in June 2020.
 The Asset Management Plan forms an important part of the Councils' Capital Strategy as it informs the investment requirement over the next 10 years.